mikestowe/CPHL/README.md

 It is also designed to be action driven, rather than resource driven.
 This means that a resource may be included multiple times if necessary (ie edit, delete), but described by its title, description, and the methods it utilizes - making it more explicit than other formats.

-CPHL requires specific key value pairs that can then be distributed across different platforms, such as JSON, XML, and YAML (see examples in repository).
+CPHL requires specific key value pairs that can then be distributed across different platforms, such as JSON, XML, and YAML (see examples below).

 <h3>General Rules</h3>
 CPHL is designed to be as flexible as possible, but does recommend the use of both the _definition and _links collections, although at minimum the _links collection is required.